dtuzi123/Lifelong-infinite-mixture-model/README.md

 >📋 Python xxx.py, the model will be automatically trained and then report the results after the training.

+>📋 Different parameter settings of LMix would lead different results and we provide different settings as specified as "xxx_specific"

 # BibTex
 >📋 If you use our code, please cite our paper as: